deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG46.png" alt="">

 Since the hashes do not match, this will cause XFG to determine a function pointer has been overwritten with something it should not have been overwritten with- and causes a program crash.
+Even though the function pointer was overwritten by another function within the same bitmap- XFG still will crash the process.

 Let's examine another scenario, with two functions of the same return type- but not the same amount of parameters.